Bootstraps for Dynamic Panel Threshold Models: Bootstrap

 \end{theorem}

 The asymptotic distributions of the bootstrap estimators in \cref{thm:perc boot}, conditional on the data, match those of the sample estimators for both continuous and discontinuous cases.
-Therefore, the residual bootstrap CI becomes asymptotically valid in a pointwise sense, regardless of whether the model is continuous or discontinuous. {We acknowledge that \cref{thm:perc boot} is not about the uniform validity of the bootstrap CI.
-The difficulty in establishing the uniform validity lies in analyzing asymptotic behaviors of $\mathcal{T}_{n}$ and $w_{n}$ for drifting sequences of true models. $\mathcal{T}_{n}$ already exhibits an irregular limit distribution even in the pointwise setup, as shown in \cref{thm:continuity test} (i).
-This paper does not provide a theoretical analysis regarding the uniformity of the residual bootstrap.
+Therefore, the residual bootstrap CI becomes asymptotically valid in a pointwise sense, regardless of whether the model is continuous or discontinuous. {We acknowledge that \cref{thm:perc boot} does not guarantee the uniform validity of the bootstrap CI.
+The difficulty in establishing the uniform validity lies in analyzing asymptotic behaviors of $\mathcal{T}_{n}$ and $w_{n}$ for drifting sequences of the true models. $\mathcal{T}_{n}$ already exhibits an irregular limit distribution even in the pointwise setup, as shown in \cref{thm:continuity test} (i).
+This paper does not provide a theoretical analysis of whether the uniformity of the residual bootstrap can be achieved.
 Instead, we conduct Monte Carlo experiments for nearly continuous cases in \cref{sec:mc} and leaves theoretical work on the uniformity of the bootstrap method to future research.}